hadley/adv-r/Functionals.md

 * how to convert a loop to a functionals, and when you shouldn't do it.

-Focus in this chapter is on expression/clarity of intent.
-Once you have clear, correct code you can focus on optimising it use the techniques in the [[Performance]] chapter.
+The focus in this chapter is on clear communication with your code, and developing tools to solve wide classes of problems.
+Once you do have clear, correct code you can focus on optimising it use the techniques in the [[performance]] chapter.

-## For loop functions: `lapply` and friends
+## For loop functionals: `lapply()` and friends

-We've seen one functional already, `lapply()`, which applies a function to each element of a list, storing the results in a list.
+You're probably already familiar with `lapply()`, which applies a function to each element of a list, storing the results in a list.
 It's informative to look at a pure R implementation:

 ```R
 lapply2 <- function(x, f, ...) {